 SIP is a communications protocol that is used for transmitting VoIP calls.
 In so doing, it defines the messages, which are sent between endpoints and it governs establishment, termination and other essential elements of a phone call.

 SIP can be used to transmit information between just two endpoints or many.
-In addition to voice, SIP can be used for video conferencing, instant messaging, media distribution and other applications.
+In addition to voice, SIP can be used for:

 The IP phones you see in offices and businesses are SIP-compatible phones, enabling you to make VoIP calls.
 IP phones are sometimes also referred to as VoIP phones or SIP phones, and user extensions often referred to as SIP accounts.
 With a SIP account, you can connect your VoIP phone number to an IP phone to make calls.

-By including unlimited users with all phone numbers, Telzio offers truly disruptive, license-free pricing on business phone systems.
+By including unlimited users (SIP accounts), Telzio offers truly disruptive, license-free pricing on business phone systems .

 The Workings of VoIP with SIP